 WHAT IS ITS ORIGIN?

 The vast majority of synthetic cannabinoids are manufactured in Asia without manufacturing requirements or quality control standards.
-The bulk products are smuggled into the United States typically as misbranded imports and have no legitimate medical or industrial use.
+The bulk powdered chemical is smuggled into the United States typically as misbranded imports and have no legitimate medical or industrial use.